microsoft/fluentui-react-native/packages/components/Chip/SPEC.md

 #### Selected state

 A selected `Chip` changes styling to communicate that the chip is currently selected or toggled.
-This is limited to Android.

 ## API